SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Safety Evaluation Pipeline

-\paragraph{LTL-based Plan-level Safety Evaluation.} We introduce high-level plans, denoted as $\bar{g}$, as semantically meaningful milestones that structure complex tasks into manageable units.
-The LLM is prompted with a system message encoding domain knowledge, including a database of object properties, the full set of admissible actions in the environment, and allowable object states (illustrated in \cref{fig:subgoal_system,fig:subgoal_task}).
-The use of high-level plans, rather than generating full action sequences directly, facilitates reasoning in long-horizon tasks and enables potential extensions to multi-agent settings, which has also been a common evaluation scheme within embodied agent settings~\citep{zhang2024lamma,li2024embodied}.
-Each task instance is specified by a set of safety constraints $l_c$, an initial state $s_0$, a goal state $g$, a natural language task description $l_g$, and a filtered set of relevant objects $\mathcal{X}_t$.
+\paragraph{LTL-based Plan-level Safety Evaluation.} We introduce high-level plans, denoted as $\bar{g}$ (\Cref{tab:notation}), as semantically meaningful milestones that structure complex tasks into manageable units.
+The FM is prompted with a system message encoding domain knowledge, the full set of admissible actions in the environment, and allowable object states (Prompt format in Appendix \cref{fig:subgoal_system,fig:subgoal_task}).
+The use of high-level plans, rather than generating full action sequences directly, facilitates reasoning in long-horizon tasks and enables potential extensions to multi-agent settings, which has also been a common evaluation scheme within embodied agent settings~\citep{zhang2024lamma,li2024embodied,lin2025onetwovla}.
+Each task instance is specified by a tuple $(l_c, s_0, g, l_g)$ (\Cref{tab:notation}), and a filtered set of relevant objects $\mathcal{X}_t$.
 The set $\mathcal{X}_t$ is obtained by excluding objects irrelevant to task outcome or safety, determined by two criteria: (i) whether the object is listed as safety-critical in the curated \emph{safety database}, or (ii) whether the object undergoes a state change between $s_0$ and $g$.
-This filtering reduces cognitive load on the LLM and directs attention to objects most critical for execution and safety.
-For plan-level safety checking, each generated plan $\bar{g}$ is verified against the LTL constraints in $C$.
-Detailed implementation of each specific temporal operator checking can be found in \Cref{subsec::algo_plan_safe}. \begin{example} Continuing from \cref{example::ltl_def_simplified}, the sampled high-level plan in \cref{fig:example_subgoal} can be checked against the two toy constraints.
-The ordering constraint $\mathsf{G}(\texttt{OvenOn} \rightarrow \mathsf{F}\,\texttt{OvenOff})$ is easily verified, since the plan includes an explicit action plan to turn the oven off.
-By contrast, the state-invariant constraint $\mathsf{G}(\texttt{OvenOn} \rightarrow \neg\texttt{Nearby(Oven, KitchenPaper)})$ cannot be confirmed from the plan alone, as it requires spatial reasoning beyond high-level actions. \end{example} From the toy example, we can tell that plan-level safety evaluation cannot capture all types of constraints, particularly those requiring fine-grained physical details or real simulated trajectories.
-Nevertheless, it remains essential as a stand-alone process, since it directly reflects how well safety constraints are semantically interpreted and integrated into the agent’s reasoning, before inaccuracies in simulation or limitations of low-level controllers obscure the picture.
+This filtering reduces cognitive load on the FM and directs attention to objects most critical for execution and safety.
+For plan-level safety checking, each generated plan $\bar{g}$ is verified against the LTL constraints.
+Detailed implementation of each specific temporal operator checking can be found in Appendix~\ref{subsec::algo_plan_safe}.
+Plan-level checking, however, cannot capture every type of safety constraint---in particular, constraints requiring fine-grained physical details or simulated trajectories fall outside its reach (see the \Cref{fig:trajectory_safety_eg} and case study in \Cref{subsec:case_studies}).
+Nevertheless, \textbf{it remains essential as a stand-alone stage, since it directly reflects how well safety constraints are semantically interpreted and integrated into the agent's reasoning, before inaccuracies in simulation or limitations of low-level controllers obscure the picture}.
 Apart from safety, we also evaluate the validity of generated plans.
-Specifically, we implement a Breadth-First Search algorithm over the action space $\gA$ to identify executable action sequences connecting each pair of nodes in the high-level plan.
+Specifically, we implement a BFS algorithm over the action space $\gA$ to identify executable action sequences connecting each pair of nodes in the high-level plan (See \Cref{fig:pipeline_overview} B).
 A plan is considered valid if such sequences exist between all nodes~\citep{li2024embodied}.